-Comment: Staff submits that the issue of compatibility with the built environment and with the surrounding approved development in the area is also relevant to the eventual determination of the most appropriate densities, housing type locations, and zoning.
-Reference was made earlier (in the master plan discussion) to the densities of surrounding properties, with the subject property conforming to the densities of the surrounding neighborhood.
+The issue of compatibility with the built environment and with the surrounding approved development in the area is also relevant to the eventual determination of the most appropriate densities, housing type locations, and zoning.
+Reference was made earlier (in the master plan discussion) to the densities of surrounding properties, with the subject property conforming with the densities of the surrounding neighborhood.
 The Community Planning staff concurs that the density range of 1.0 to 1.5 dwelling units per acre is consistent with the surrounding community.
 A proposal for residential development on the subject property with a density of approximately 1.5 dwellings per acre could be compatible with this character.